peterhellberg/dircolors-jellybeans/README.md

 ## Testing

-I’ve written a simple Bash script that generates a bunch of files and then lists them using the colors from `dircolors.jellybeans`.
+Clone the repo to a machine running some kind of Linux, then `./run_test.sh`

-`./run_test.sh` will install and use [rerun](https://github.com/alexch/rerun/)
-in order to reload `test.sh` each time `dircolors.jellybeans` or `test.sh` is saved.
+It will then proceed to install (if missing) and use [rerun](https://github.com/alexch/rerun/) in order to reload `test.sh` each time `dircolors.jellybeans` or `test.sh` is saved.

-### Arguments passed to rerun:
+#### Arguments passed to rerun
 ```bash
 rerun -x -b -p "**/{dircolors.jellybeans,test.sh}" -- ./test.sh
 ```

+## test.sh

+A simple Bash script that generates a bunch of files and then lists them using the colors from `dircolors.jellybeans`